 - windows explorer has stopped working

-- windows explorer has stopped working 7
+- windows explorer has stopped working in win 7

 - internet explorer stopped working windows 7